Assamese alphabet: Consonant clusters according to Goswami

-According to Dr. G. C. Goswami the number of two-phoneme clusters is 143 symbolised by 174 conjunct letters.
+According to G. C. Goswami, the number of two-phoneme clusters is 143 symbolised by 174 conjunct letters.
 Three phoneme clusters are 21 in number, which are written by 27 conjunct clusters.
 A few of them are given hereafter as examples:

-Digits
+Numerals

 Three distinct variations of Assamese script from the Bengali

 Though ক্ষ is used in Bengali as a conjunct letter.
 Cha or Chha too has different pronunciation.